Pedestrian Accident Lawyer in NYC

 Were You Injured In A Pedestrian Accident In NYC?

 In the immediate aftermath of a pedestrian accident in New York City, a very specific set of actions should be taken to ensure that your safety and well-being are protected.
 The sooner you act, the better chance you stand of receiving compensation for your injuries, which makes it important to act quickly.
 Working with a New York pedestrian accident lawyer at our firm could be extremely beneficial to your case.

 So as not to be blamed for the accident, you should contact your local law enforcement agency immediately following the accident.
 You should not leave the scene of the accident until help has arrived, nor should anyone else involved.
 At this time, it would also be wise to collect personal information from the other persons involved in the accident, including names and phone numbers.

-As the victim of a pedestrian accident you could be at risk of being blamed for the incident, claims of which can include pedestrian negligence.
-In order to best protect your rights as a victim at this time, it is critical that you involve an experienced NYC pedestrian accident lawyer from our firm as soon as possible.
+As the victim of a pedestrian accident, you could be at risk of being blamed for the incident, claims of which can include pedestrian negligence.
+To best protect your rights as a victim at this time, you must involve an experienced NYC pedestrian accident lawyer from our firm as soon as possible.
 During the free evaluation of your case, we can learn more about the details involved and work toward determining the best course of action to be made on your behalf.
 We represent injured pedestrians as well as family members in fatal pedestrian accident cases.

 Contact A New York City Pedestrian Accident Lawyer Today, Call (212) 421-0300